muratk3n/thirdwave/en/tweets/2020/week24f.md

 get pagan religion if u r a peasant, worshipping bones, ancestors, and fucking a sheep on the side.
 Then you need religion as politics against the landowner class, mafia empires, against inequality.
-Wout agro, no Rome, no sheep, no need for religion.
+Wout agro, no Rome, no girlfriend sheep, no need for religion.
 U already are in Eden.

 "Beyond the fact that they have no church, no religion, and are not idolaters, what more can I say?” -- Vespucci on Native Americans